Expectancy violations theory: Romantic relationships

 After expectation are violated in the romantic relationships, one may assume that an apology may fix expectations that were violated; however, Benjamin W Chiles and Michael E. Roloff found that "apology is positively evaluated by apologizers, this relationship is moderated by their expectations of acceptance prior to the actual response to the apology".
 Laura K. Guerrero and Guy F. Bachman found that high quality relationships tend to forgive more than relationships with less investments, yet they tend to inflict hurt intentionally.

 In a study done in 2022, Lilly and Buehler conducted a survey measuring young adults' reaction to sexually explicit introductions on an online dating tool versus a traditional introduction.
 They found that young adults were much more likely to negatively react to a sexually explicit introduction as opposed to a traditionally one.
 The study discusses how EVT is the main cause of this negative reaction.
 Because the receiver is expecting a traditional introduction as opposed to a sexually explicit one, the receiver's expectations are violated and they experience a negative reaction.
 Lilly and Buehler recommend while using an online dating tool to wait to send a sexually explicit message until it follows potential expectations if at all.
 Following expectations can be critical for online dating even in a more minute sense.
 DelGreco and Denes found when it comes to a woman receiving a compliment from a man using an online dating tool, her response can leave a lasting impact if it violates expectations.
 The study found that men expect women to be thankful for the compliment.
 If the woman negatively violates expectations with agreement or self praise, there tends to be the biggest negative impact left on the man.
 If the woman positively violates expectations with denial or disagreement, there is still a significant negative impact left on the man.
 Ultimately, EVT and gender roles/expectations can be very applicable to one another.

-Barak and Loewenstein discovered that in specifically romantic relationships, violations in inconsistencies within the relationship, causes turbulence.
-It actually also concluded that people keep their expectations, even after large violations, which contradicted their hypothesis.
+Barak and Loewenstein discovered that inconsistencies in relationships are not always resolved by adjusting the relationships.
+Instead, people often reinterpret the inconsistencies to avoid modifying their relationships, and this is more common when the inconsistencies are large.